Solo design review

 { "mcpServers": { "vizu": { "url": "https://vizu.unhingged.com/api/mcp" } } }Same shape works in Cursor.
 Continue.dev uses the streamable-http entry in ~/.continue/config.yaml.

-ignoreSelectors, actions }'local' / 'memory' / 'none' / StorageAdapter.
+startEnabled, ignoreSelectors, actions }workspace is your workspace slug from the dashboard — comments persist there and members sign in to see them.
 Shortcut defaults to 'mod+shift+e'.enable()disable()toggle()isEnabled(): booleandestroy()getComments(): VizuComment[]setComments(comments, opts?)opts.persist = false skips the storage adapter, for hydrating from your backend on load.clearAll(): Promise<void>setUser(user | null)getUser(): VizuUser | null{ id?, name, avatarUrl?, email? }.addAction({ id, label, onClick, variant?, title? })onClick receives an ActionContext with comments, pageHtml, user, copyToClipboard, toast.removeAction(id)invokeAction(id)getActions(): VizuAction[]on(event, handler): () => voidoff(event, handler)snapshotHtml(): stringjumpToFingerprint(fp)@unhingged/vizu-react<VizuProvider options={...}>useVizu(): VizuuseComments(): VizuComment[]useVizuUser(): [user, setUser]useVizuEvent(event, handler)useVizuAction({...})any HTML page · zero build step

 Available · v0.0.1<!-- exposes window.__vizu -->